Probiotic Sauerkraut Recipe

 “Fermented?
 EW!” – Mom

-This was my mother’s reaction when I offered for her to try some lacto-fermented veggies back in the early stages of my healing journey… I kid you not. 😀
+This was my mother’s reaction when I offered for her to try this lacto-fermented German sauerkraut recipe back in the early stages of my healing journey… I kid you not. 😀

 I mean, she has a point!
 When I used to think of “fermented” foods, the first thing that came to mind was something that has been sitting around a while.
 (That’s technically not wrong!).
 But there’s so much more to fermentation than this.

 - Fermentation is an ancestral method of naturally preserving foods and increasing their nutritional value.

 - This is the dietitian equivalent of alchemy, or “turning lead into gold” if you ask me!